Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Additional Ablation Studies

 \section{Additional Ablation Studies}

-We extend our initial ablation results from Section~\ref{sec:ablation} with Table~\ref{tab:ablation}.
-Specifically, this table ablates four independent design choices of Naïve PAINE and evaluate the resulting predictors on the PickScore test set using the SDXL DM unless otherwise stated.
+We now provide extensive ablation studies of the design elements/choice in \np.
+Specifically, Table~\ref{tab:ablation} ablates four independent design choices of Naïve PAINE and evaluates the resulting predictors on the PickScore test set using the SDXL DM unless otherwise stated.
 In all cases the default configuration matches the model reported in the main paper.